Individual Taxpayer Support

 How do I apply?

 The JTO has a third-party verification partner for all need-based scholarships.
 If you are applying for need-based scholarships you must apply at TADS.com and provide all the information and documentation required.
-There is an application fee of $34.
+There is an application fee.
 If the fee is a hardship, please call the JTO.

 If you have secured recommended funds for your student(s), then you need to apply through the JTO by using the simple application located on the website.
 Even though your child has funds recommended for them, by law, an application must be submitted.
 There is not a cost for the recommended fund application process.